aviv-or/Awesome-Polyfills/README.md

 </p>

 # Awesome Polyfills for the Browser (Work in Progress)
-🛠️A curated list of awesome things related to browser polyfills Polyfills help standardize the HTML, Javascript and CSS support across web browsers.
+🛠️A curated list of awesome things related to browser polyfills. <br>
+Polyfills help standardize the HTML, Javascript and CSS support across web browsers.

 ## Contents